 We all know the situation where the leader gave an order and there’s this foreboding sense of this is perhaps not right or maybe we’ll get away with it.
 Then the organization does it and then it turns out that people die.
 It’s a legitimate fear.
 I tell people you don’t need to be pushed into it out of fear, I hope you are not.
 I much rather you see this as “the light on the hill” and move in that direction not from a place of fear but from a place of aspiration.

-The way we talk about giving people more control is there are two things.
+David: The way we talk about giving people more control is there are two things.
 One is giving people the control part and the other one is the change that’s wrapped up in a change management structure.
 But basically, the way we give people control is by changing the language.

 For example, we use a device called the Ladder of Leadership.
 Basically, there are seven layers and the safest path of least resistance is when someone comes to you and says, “Tell me what to do,” and when there’s an applied tell me what to do you just tell them what to do.
 It takes psychological strength to resist telling them what to do and to say instead, “Well, what’s your take on the situation or what do you see here or what would you do if you were me?”
 You need to jump track to the next higher level.

-We have a very language based approach to it.
+We have a very language-based approach to it.
 We say philosophically you want to push authority to information as opposed to information to authority, but the mechanisms are the interactions that happen all day long.
 You can have a hundred of them all day long with all your people.
-They happen on email.
+They happen in email.
 They happen in meetings.
 They happen on the phone.
 They happen face-to-face.
 And in all those interactions, just be attuned to where the other person is and resist falling into the trap of telling them what to do.

 It also requires knowing who owns what.
 Ownership is very important.
 Instead of focusing on past achievement, leaders focus on task ownership.
-In a traditional organization, we say, “Bill you’re responsible for this and on Tuesday I’m going to come down to your office with my little checklist and see how are you doing on steps 1, 2 and 3.”
+In a traditional organization, we say, “Bill you’re responsible for this, and on Tuesday I’m going to come down to your office with my little checklist and see how are you doing on steps 1, 2, and 3.”
 In that situation, we call it stealing ownership.